MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

     - You can select multiple tables in this section.
 Ensure that any table you select here's used on the site.
     - On subsequent pages, you must specify the page where the table is used for generating the citation URL.
 1. Choose **Next**.
 1. Under the **Choose table**, select the table that contains the columns and page link you wish to select.
-The table will not appear unless it has at least one multi-line column.
+The table won't appear unless it has at least one multi-line column.
     - You can select one table at a time.
 1. Under **Add page link**, select the page where table is used.